andriichyzh/node-shortlink/README.md

 Short links makes it easier for users to recall and share the locations of important documents and web sites.

+This library is used by default Base58 encoding and can represent numeric values ​​with fewer characters and easy understandable view.

 ## Installation

 ```bash